Feminism: The Essential Historical Writings: Reviews

 One common point of discussion throughout reviews is the construction of the history of feminism that this book produces.
 Knowledge production is often critiqued, as sometimes it is based on very few ideas.
 This book produces a knowledge of feminism without considering multiple ideas.
 Some argue that this book highlights a linear progression of a western narrative of feminism, not examining feminism in different historical periods or different countries.
 This results in the absence of diverse views and perspectives.
 Further, some note that the book fails to consider race.
 The construction of feminist history produced in it both misrepresents and does not appropriately include Black women's perspectives.

 Multiple scholars mentioned Schneir's introduction and commentaries in their reviews.
-The writing on the back cover of the book is critiqued for being misleading as Schneir states that the book highlights ignored or forgotten materials, but most of the material is actually pretty well known.
+The writing on the back cover of the book is critiqued for being misleading.
+It states that the book highlights ignored or forgotten materials, but most of the material is actually pretty well known.
 Some also feel that more critical introductions to the works and more critical bibliographies for each writer would have added value to the book.

 Some scholars recognize the importance of the book.
 They feel that it is an excellent collection of works from the history of feminism.
 Others additionally note that the book holds historical significance.